Applying to graduate

 When and how to apply

-When you’ve met the qualification requirements of your degree, you’re eligible to graduate.
+When you’ve met the qualification requirements of your degree, you’re eligible to apply to have your qualification granted and be admitted as a graduate of Te Herenga Waka—Victoria University of Wellington.
 Your faculty will assess that you’ve met all your degree requirements and update the status of your qualification.

-You’ll then be sent an email that outlines how to apply for graduation—so ensure your contact details are current.
+You’ll then be sent an email that outlines how to apply—so ensure your contact details are current.
 You can update your contact details through Student Records.

-You’ll receive a confirmation email once you’ve successfully submitted your application.
-Contact the Graduation Office if you do not receive your confirmation email.
+Once you’ve successfully submitted your application you’ll receive a confirmation email.
+Contact the Graduation Office if you do not receive a confirmation email.

-There are more steps to graduation for PhD graduands attending a ceremony.
+There are more steps for Doctoral graduands attending a ceremony.

 Ceremony application deadlines